r-niemans/CDS_ternarysearchtree/README.md

 The output results and the scripts are available in the `HPC` folder.

 ## Performance Testing : Small Datasets
+In smaller datasets, **recursive trees** show relatively stable insertion times but with some fluctuations, indicating possible efficiency changes at different scales.
+That can be explained by the overhead of recursive function calls, becoming more noticeable depending on data distribution and tree depth. **Iterative trees** have inconsistent performance, with near-zero values at some sample sizes but increasing times at larger sizes. **Sparse trees** maintain generally lower and more predictable times, suggesting moderate efficiency in handling structured data. **B-trees** excel at small sample sizes, showing zero times for up to 1,000 entries, before gradually increasing at **10,000 and beyond**, reinforcing their ability to manage small-scale datasets efficiently.
+That reflects the B-trees strength of a balanced structure and node-level storage, which minimizes insertion operations for small datasets.
+Overall, **B-trees are the best choice for small data**, while **iterative trees show unpredictability**, and **recursive and sparse trees demonstrate moderate but stable performance** based on the data provided.

 ## Performance Testing : Large Datasets using HPC infrastructure

 ## Performance Testing : Comparison with B-Trees

 ## Discussion : Time and Space Complexity
+When the input list is sorted or semi-sorted, a ternary search tree (TST) can become unbalanced, degrading its insertion time complexity from O(log n) to O(n), while its space complexity remains O(n).
+This happens because each character comparison may consistently follow only left or right branches, never balancing across all three, which causes the TST to behave like a linked list. \
+As a result, longer paths are created, and more edges must be traversed, leading to significantly higher insertion times.
+In recursive TST implementations, this imbalance is exacerbated by deep recursion, which can trigger a RecursionError, as seen in `ternary_tree.py` and `ternary_tree_recursive.py`. \
+Next, `ternary_tree_B.py` and `ternary_tree_minimalistic.py` exhibit excessive memory usage (up to ~10 GB) due to either added metadata or lack of object overhead prevention, leading to large numbers of unshared nodes and deeper nesting.
+Moreover, `ternary_tree_minimalistic.py` includes no optimization properties resulting in every insert spawning new nodes. \
+In contrast, `btree.py` remains efficient (~5.3 GB) due to its compact structure, shallow depth, iterative insertion, and storage of multiple keys per node, which significantly reduces the number of node allocations.
+In a TST, n refers to the number of strings, with each insert potentially creating one node per character, while in a BST, n typically represents full words. \
+The sparse structure of unoptimized TSTs means more pointers and strings are stored per word; therefore, it is more efficient to prefix or compress shared paths.
+If words are long and share prefixes, TSTs are more space-efficient.
+Ultimately, poor tree balance leads not only to degraded performance but also to increased memory consumption, especially when large and sorted datasets are involved.

 ## Conclusion